ThemeBoy/SportsPress/includes/sportspress/readme.txt

 == Changelog ==

 = 2.6.8 =
+* Feature - Ability to add icons to player statistics.
 * Feature - Ability to display matchday in event blocks.
 * Feature - Add support for commenting on scheduled events.
 * Feature - Option to filter birthdays widget by week.